-Selection is based on holistic review for Freshman applicants, and comprehensive review for Transfers, of all information—both academic and personal—presented in the application.
+Selection is based on holistic review for first-year applicants, and comprehensive review for transfers, of all information—both academic and personal—presented in the application.

 The goal of our selection process is to identify applicants who are most likely to contribute to Berkeley’s intellectual and cultural community and, ultimately, to the State of California, the nation, and the world.

-- Learn more about Freshman requirements and Holistic Review
+- Learn more about first-year requirements and holistic review

 As part of the UC application process, UC Berkeley and other UC campuses do not ask applicants for transcripts, portfolios, or other supporting documents.
 Applicants are expected to self-report their grades from their own transcripts, honestly and accurately.
 If a student is admitted and enrolled, the official transcripts are checked against what the student reported in the application.
 Any discrepancies can result in cancellation of enrollment.

 When it comes to other supporting materials – such as art portfolios, resumes, etc. – UC Berkeley does not consider these during the application review.
 We expect the reported grades, test scores, extracurricular activities, personal insight questions, and additional comments to give us the full picture of a student’s experience and aspirations.
 This is why it is so important to answer each section of the application thoughtfully and thoroughly.